wix-incubator/wix-rest-docs/app-management/guides/About App Management.md

 It’s important to note the following points before starting to code:

++ Currently, Wix doesn't notify you about changes to the payment status of an invoice.
 + The Wix pricing page for your app supports only 4 plans for users to choose from.
 This includes your app's free plan if you offer one.
 In case you want to offer more than 4 plans, your app needs to build an external pricing page and [redirect users back to the Wix checkout](https://dev.wix.com/docs/rest/api-reference/app-management/apps/billing/get-url).
-+ You can't delete an app's pricing plan after you have set it up, but you can add more plans.
-+ Currently, Wix doesn't notify you about changes to the payment status of an invoice.

 ## Use cases

 + [Reach out to new users](https://dev.wix.com/docs/rest/api-reference/app-management/apps/app-instance/sample-flows#reach-out-to-new-users)